in

 Whatever solution you pick, you must never mix them, and never, ever combine ammonia and chlorine since this mixture will produce exceedingly poisonous gas.

-Make sure the cleaning space is sufficiently ventilated to protect oneself from possibly toxic fumes.
+Make sure the indoor cleaning space is sufficiently ventilated to protect oneself from possibly toxic fumes.
 You must ensure that you will open the doors and windows, and consider using a fan.
 Put on rubber gloves and eye protection when handling chemicals.

 If your teak has been exposed to elements for an extended duration, or if you reside in a region where the atmosphere is more toxic, you may want a more severe cleaning technique.